mr-kh13/overreacted-clone/README.md

 ## How to use it in development mode?

-Install the packages:
+First install the packages:

 ```bash
 yarn
 ```

-And then run it in development mode:
+then run it in development mode:

 ```bash
 yarn dev
 ```

-Then open up this url on your browser:
+Finally open up this url on your browser:
 [localhost:3000](http://localhost:3000)

 ## How to use it in production mode?

-Install the packages:
+First install the packages:

 ```bash
 yarn
 ```

-And then build the project:
+Then build the project:

 ```bash
 yarn build
 ```

-And then run it in production mode:
+After that run it in the production mode:

 ```bash
 yarn start
 ```

-Then open up this url on your browser:
+finally open up this url on your browser:
 [localhost:3000](http://localhost:3000)

 ## Notes